 After the November hearing, L-3 officials sent samples from 20 lots of parts purchased from the company for independent testing, which confirmed that all except two were suspect, according to the Senate committee.

 L-3 also provided the committee an “extensive” list of equipment beyond the C-27J aircraft that contained suspect counterpart parts, such as the Traffic Alert and and Collision Avoidance System for preventing mid-air collisions used on several military programs, including the Global Hawk drone from Northrop Grumman Corp.
-(NOC)
+(NOC:US)

 The defense industry has failed to utilize an existing database for sharing information, the Government-Industry Data Exchange, that’s intended to ease the dissemination of warnings on faulty parts and their manufacturers, the committee said.